Homebrew (video games): Development

 New games for older systems are typically developed using emulators.
 Development for newer systems usually involves actual hardware, given the lack of accurate emulators.
 However, efforts have been made to use actual console hardware for many older systems.
 Atari 2600 programmers may burn an EEPROM to plug into a custom cartridge board or use audio transfer via the Starpath Supercharger.
 Game Boy Advance developers have several ways to use GBA flash cartridges in this regard.

 First generation consoles

 Odyssey

 In 2009, Odball became the first game for the Magnavox Odyssey since 1973.
 It was produced by Robert Vinciguerra who has since written several other Odyssey games.
 On July 11, 2011, Dodgeball was published by Chris Read.

+Since the Odyssey is built from discrete electronics to generate square shapes with only rudimentary collision detection, the console depends on physical "game cards" acting as jumpers to manipulate its functionality depending on the style of the game, and plastic overlays for use on a television as well as accessories and game pieces — akin to a tabletop board game — to make up for the lack of active circuitry to facilitate gameplay.
+As such, "developing" games for the platform rely more on defining gameplay rules and producing physical accessories than any actual "programming" unlike later video game consoles.